The Amazons of the Amazon: European myth or indigenous reality?

 • and a worldview deeply structured by ancient myths.

-Thus, when they hear about women fighters, independent women, or women occupying political and military roles, they immediately look for a familiar comparison.
-The most obvious is that of the Amazons of Greek mythology, those warrior women described as living apart from men and mastering the art of war.
+Thus, when they heard of female warriors, autonomous women, or women holding political and military roles, they immediately sought a familiar comparison.
+The most obvious was that of the Amazons from Greek mythology, these warrior women described as living apart from men and mastering the art of war.

-This analogy quickly becomes a narrative shortcut.
-It makes the unknown understandable, but it also simplifies much more complex realities.
+This analogy quickly became a narrative shortcut.
+It made the unknown comprehensible but also simplified much more complex realities.

-It is precisely this mechanism that led to the naming of the Amazon River ( see the article dedicated to the origin of its name ).
+It was precisely this mechanism that led to naming the Amazon River (see the article on the origin of its name).

-The Icamiabas are mentioned in several ancient chronicles as a group of women living in the region of the present-day Amazon basin, particularly around the river and some surrounding lakes.
+The Icamiabas are mentioned in several ancient chronicles as a group of women living in the region of the present-day Amazon basin, particularly around the river and certain surrounding lakes.

 According to these accounts: